PE and Sport at Knighton Fields Primary Academy

 In addition, external enrichments are often organised to give pupils chances to enjoy different sporting activities.
 These may include: aero ball, abseiling, archery, climbing, high ropes courses, raft building, team hunts, rifle shooting and many other team building challenges.
 This has always proved highly successful with children both developing new skills and showing a significant increase in confidence and self-esteem.

 At Knighton Fields, the provision for sports outside of school has two main objectives.
 One is to provide as many opportunities as possible for children to enjoy the thrill and excitement of competition, as well as the pride of representing their school.
 The other is meeting the challenge of providing the children who have been identified as ‘gifted and talented’ with opportunities to extend themselves in competition against similar children from other schools.
 As a result, each year we enter teams into as many competitions as possible.

 Providing sufficient opportunities for competitive sport to meet the depth of enthusiasm for the children presents its own challenges.
 Within primary sport locally, only cross country (years 3-6) and football (years 5-6) have a season of any real length.
 As a result, in both sports, anybody that would like to run or play is given the opportunity to do so.
 In other sports, the season is either very short or based simply around one competition.
 Knighton Fields therefore enters as many teams as we are eligible to, or are able to provide staffing for, to maximise opportunities for all children.

 When a selection process is required, selection is based upon a number of factors:

-- Effort and performance in P.E lessons.
+- Effort and performance in P.E lessons

-- Attendance and commitment to the sport.
+- Attendance and commitment to sport clubs

 - Sharing opportunities equally between children displaying similar talents or attributes.